-Pa1000 supports user-installable localized Add-On packages.
+All Pa700 models support user-installable localized Add-On packages.
 Add-Ons are usually created by KORG Distributors to add localized data.
 For detailed information on the Add-On content, and instructions on how to install an Add-On, please check the manuals coming with the package.